 What are the best headphones for tinnitus?

 The best headphones for tinnitus are those least likely to give you hearing loss.
 Avoid earbuds.
-Instead, choose over-ear headphones with good noise isolation and active noise cancelling like the Sony WH-1000XM4.
+Instead, choose over-ear headphones with good noise isolation and active noise canceling like the Sony WH-1000XM4.
 If you can, go with volume-limited headphones, such as the Puro Sound Labs PuroPro for adults, the PuroGamer for adults and adolescents, or the PuroQuiet for kids and adolescents.
 Whatever headphones you use, keep the volume down.

 Finally, if you already suffer from hearing loss or tinnitus, consider getting a hearing aid.
 Hearing aids can slow down the progression of hearing loss and the mental decline associated with it.
 Hearing aids can also help with tinnitus.